Bronislav Yermak: Biography

 Born on 7 April 1970.
 He was an experienced pilot who trained at the Tver Aviation School in his youth (1985–1987).

 From 1988 to 1992, he studied at the Tambov Higher Military Aviation School (TVVAUL), specializing as a pilot-engineer, and underwent flight training on the Tu-134UBL aircraft.
 He resigned from the Air Force with the rank of Lieutenant shortly after graduating.

-From 1995 to 2009, he worked at MDM-Bank, rising from a trader to head of FOREX operations (margin trading) in the currency market, making it one of the best in the banking sector.
-He was known as an extremely responsible and serious professional.
+From 1995 to 2009, he worked at MDM-Bank, rising from a trader to head of FOREX operations (margin trading) in the currency market.
+He was known as a responsible and serious professional.

 "Bronislav was truly passionate about the skies—he had been involved in aviation clubs since he was 15.
 After joining our bank in 1995, he never abandoned his hobby and often traveled to the Tver region," said Vasily Zablotsky, head of the financial markets department at MDM-Bank, to Kommersant.

 At the aviation school, he was nicknamed "Bronya", while his banking colleagues called him "Bron" (his email address was bron@mdmbank.com).

 He held a private pilot license No. 3186, issued by the Russian Flying Sports Federation on 16 May 2002 (the license had no expiration date).

 On 26 April 2009, he died in a plane crash during a training flight in Tver Oblast.